Mohamed bin Zayed Al Nahyan: Education

 Mohamed attended schools in Al Ain, Abu Dhabi until the age of 18.
 He also spent a summer at Gordonstoun in Scotland.
 In his youth, his father put Izzedine Ibrahim, a respected Egyptian Islamic scholar with connections to the Muslim Brotherhood, in charge of his education.

 Mohammed later joined the Royal Military Academy Sandhurst, graduating in April 1979.
 While there, he completed a fundamental armor course, a fundamental flying course, a parachutist course, and training on tactical planes and helicopters, including the Gazelle squadron.
 During his time in Sandhurst, he also met and became good friends with fellow officer cadet Abdullah of Pahang, who would later become the 16th Yang di-Pertuan Agong (King) of Malaysia.

-In the 1980s, as a young military officer, he enjoyed vacationing in Tanzania, where he met the Masai people and saw their customs and the extent of poverty in the country.
-Upon his return he went to see his father.
-His father asked him what he had done to help the people he had encountered.
-Mohamed shrugged and said he had not helped them because the people he met were not Muslims.
-Mohamed said that his father "clutched my arm, and looked into my eyes very harshly.
-He said, 'We are all God's creatures.'"
+In the 1980s, as a young military officer, he enjoyed vacationing in Tanzania.

 He has held a number of roles in the UAE military, from that of an officer in the Amiri Guard (now called Presidential Guard) to a pilot in the UAE Air Force.